FabianPlum/OmniTrax/README.md

 * *.cfg*
 * *.weights*

+> [!TIP]
+> After setting up your workspace, consider saving your project by pressing ```CTRL + S```
+>
+> Saving your project also saves your workspace, so in the future you can use this file to begin tracking right away!

 **4.** Next, load a video you wish to analyse from your drive by clicking on **Open** (see image above).
 In this example we are using [**example_ant_recording.mp4**](images/example_ant_recording.mp4).

 **5.** Click on **RESTART Track** (or **TRACK** to continue tracking from a specific frame in the video).
 If you wish to stop the tracking process early, click on the video (which will open in a separate window) and press **q** to terminate the process.